Know The COVID-19's Impact on Positive Peace Pillars

 Low unemployment, particularly long-term unemployment, indicates that the labor market is durable and adaptable, allowing people to be retrained and reassigned to a new post-pandemic economic environment.

-Since tax income is low concerning GDP, central authorities will have some discretion to raise taxes in the short term to help support the crisis-exacerbated budget deficits.
+Since tax income is low in terms of GDP, central authorities will have some discretion to raise taxes in the short term to help support the crisis-exacerbated budget deficits.
 This might eliminate the need for high inflation and economic instability to erode government debt.

-As countries have a low reliance on international trade (exports plus imports) as a percentage of GDP, they will be able to navigate the interruption of global logistics triggered by COVID-19, as well as a hypothetical future drop in international trade.
+As countries have a low reliance on international trade (exports plus imports) as a percentage of GDP, they can navigate the interruption of global logistics triggered by COVID-19 and a hypothetical future drop in international trade.
 As the COVID-19 epidemic interrupts normal economic activities, the World Trade Organization (WTO) predicts a decline in global trade between 13 and 32 percent in 2020.

 SECURITY AND SOVEREIGNTY

 The epidemic has pushed the benefits and drawbacks of relying on international trade against nurturing economic sovereignty to the forefront.
 Economic dominance refers to a country's ability to serve its local market without relying heavily on other countries.
-Imports plus exports as a percentage of GDP are indicators of how dependent a country is on foreign trade to keep its economy afloat.
+Imports plus exports as a percentage of GDP indicate how dependent a country is on foreign trade to keep its economy afloat.

 A practical and pragmatic approach to peace response